sashastadler/crunge-notes/Notes/Adventure Log.md

 Decided to not return to [Yonkers](Locations/Yonkers.md) and instead return to [King's Call](Locations/King's%20Call.md).
 Gave [Carrietta](Characters/NPCs/Carrietta.md) to the Witch's Coven.
 Got night vision goggles and some lessons.

 Went back to [Green Orchard](Locations/Green%20Orchard.md).
-Alphonse visits [dad](../Characters/PCs/Alphonse%20Steele.md#Family), argues about returning to [Obol](Locations/Obol.md), pays 100G debt.
+Alphonse visits [his dad](Characters/NPCs/Aildinim%20Oore.md), argues about returning to [Obol](Locations/Obol.md), pays 100G debt.
 Most of the crew day drink and pass out.
 Eldrid coughs up feathers in the morning.

 ### Nov 21, 2021 - Session 23